On Strassen's Theorem for support functions: Functional analytic proof of Theorem

 \subsection{Proof for general measures}

-Now that we have shown the main result for $\mu$ with finite support, the next step is to drop this restricting condition on $\mu$.
-To achieve this, we approximate $\mu$ by a sequence of discrete measures $(\mu_n)$ which is below $\mu$ in the $\phc$-order.
+{Now that we have shown the main result for $ { \mu \in \M_1(\Sp^{d-1})}$ with finite support, the next step is to drop this restricting condition on $\mu$.
+To achieve this, {we use} the barycentric cost to quantify how close {two measures} are to having a moment-preserving kernel between them.